Date Updated: March 27, 2019

 What’s important is that the cushions elevate your hips above your knees allowing better blood flow in your legs so your feet do not “fall asleep” or cramp up as fast.

-Also, the lift a meditation cushion brings can help straighten your spine and straighten your posture which allows you to breathe easily.
+Also, the lift this type of cushion brings can help straighten your spine and straighten your posture which allows you to breathe easily.

 And when you have a consistent breath, you are not tempted to fall asleep.

-There are several different types of meditation cushions on the market but discussed here are the cushions inspired by Zen Buddhism meditation props.
+There are several different types of meditation cushions or pillows on the market but discussed here are the cushions inspired by Zen Buddhism meditation props.

 These Zen props are the meditation cushions commonly used for their high quality and durability.

-Whereas meditation cushions are designed to support cross-legged or seiza (legs folded underneath) sitting.
+Whereas these cushions are designed to support cross-legged or seiza (legs folded underneath) sitting.

 Incredibly durable and one of the most common cushions you will see in the market.